Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Experiments

 \textbf{Varying Retention Ratios \textit{T} and \textit{S}.} In Table \ref{tab:t4}(a), we investigate the trade-off in allocating pruning ratios between task-relevant \textit{T} and salient semantics attention \textit{S}.
 The results show that an equal allocation between the two leads to optimal performance.
 On datasets with semantically clear instructions, such as GQA and POPE, assigning a larger proportion of the budget to task-relevant semantics results in only a slight performance drop.
 However, on datasets where global semantics play a more dominant role, such as MME, integrating global semantic attention remains indispensable.

 \textbf{Decoupled Attention Encoding Strategy \textit{E}.} We compare different decoupled attention encoding strategies as discussed in Section 4.1.
-As shown in Table \ref{tab:t4}(b), we observe that the various formulations yield comparable pruning performance overall.
-Nevertheless, the $qqv$ strategy , which corresponds to $A_{qq}$, achieves the best and most stable results, and is therefore adopted for our final decoupled attention formulation.
+As shown in Table \ref{tab:t4}(b), $xyz$ denotes $softmax(XY^\top/\sqrt{d})Z$; e.g., $qqv$ uses $QQ^\top$ to aggregate $V$.
+As shown in Table~\ref{tab:t4}(b), all formulations perform comparably, while $qqv$ (i.e., $A_{qq}$) achieves the best and most stable results and is therefore adopted in our formulation.

-\textbf{Ablation on Fine-grained Cross-modal Alignment.} To further investigate the effect of fine-grained cross-modal alignment strategy (FCMA), we conduct a controlled comparison on LLaVA-1.5-7B \cite{liu2024improved} under an 11.1\% pruning ratio with all other variables fixed.
+\textbf{Ablation on Fine-grained Cross-modal Alignment.} To further investigate the effect of fine-grained cross-modal alignment strategy (FCMA), we conduct a controlled comparison on LLaVA-1.5-7B \cite{liu2024improved} under an 88.9\% pruning ratio with all other variables fixed.
 As shown in Table \ref{tab:t5}, we consider four variants, including vanilla similarity, vanilla similarity with FCMA, our decoupled similarity, and our decoupled similarity with FCMA.
 The results indicate that FCMA performs similarly or worse when applied to vanilla similarity, which already performs poorly for token pruning.
 In contrast, our decoupled similarity alone achieves strong results with an average accuracy of 94\%, and integrating it with FCMA further boosts performance by 0.9\%.